x702-obfuscated/Python-Notes/5-Functions/Recursion.md

 <br>

 # `Writing a base case`
-The base case is the case that stops the recursive calls and returns
+The `base case` is the case that stops the recursive calls and returns.

 Recursive algorithms need a condition upon which the recursive calls end, otherwise the recursion continues until a stack overflow error occurs.